How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Reply to every review (yes, even short ones)

-To keep your review requests safe and compliant, follow Google’s rules for getting more reviews
+Also, to keep your review requests safe and compliant, follow Google’s rules for getting more reviews

 What to say when replying

-Keep it simple:
+When replying, keep it simple:

 • Thank them